Calf Rearing Systems

 Trials in Northern Ireland in 2012, comparing Once-a-Day milk feeding with Computerised Feeding of calves, resulted both in higher calf growth rates and lower feed costs worth over £50 per calf.

 Once-a-Day milk can still be used from 4 weeks of age.
 To be successful it is essential to use a specialist high quality powder based on skim which will form a clot in the abomasum such as Elite.
-It is a legal requirement that all calves must be fed milk twice a day until they are capable of eating sufficient dry concentrate to meet their requirements and that all calves are checked and fed twice a day to six months of age.
+It is a legal requirement that all calves must be fed milk twice a day until they are capable of eating sufficient dry concentrate to meet requirements and that all calves are checked and fed twice a day to six months of age.

 The age that an individual calf is capable of consuming sufficient dry feed to constitute a feed and to be fed milk once a day without causing any animal welfare issues should be made on a case by case basis by the calf rearer.
 After this time milk can be fed in the morning as one feed with a second feed of dry concentrates in the evening.